 Salary and Employment Outlook Information

 The U.S. Bureau of Labor Statistics (BLS) doesn't have salary or job growth data for sketch artists; however, it does provide this information for the broader category of fine artists, which includes illustrators, along with painters and sculptors.
-Fine artists might see employment growth of four percent between 2012 and 2022, the BLS predicted.
-In May 2013, the BLS reported that the median salary for fine artists was $42,610.
+Fine artists might see employment a minimal or no change in growth through 2029 the BLS predicted.
+In May 2020, the BLS reported that workers in the 90th percentile or higher earned $122,900 or more per year, whereas the bottom 10th percentile earned $19,570 or less per year.